 Penile melanosis is a rare condition that causes dark and discolored areas of skin on the head and shaft of the penis.
 It does not typically require treatment.
 Some people may choose to have cosmetic procedures to remove the spots though.

 These patches are dark brown and may be slightly or significantly darker than the surrounding skin on the penis.

 Penile melanosis does not cause any other symptoms.
 The condition is not infectious or contagious, and there is no way to pass it on to other people.
 However, the exact cause is still unknown.

 Penile melanosis is generally harmless and does not require treatment.
-Some people may choose to have cosmetic procedures to remove the spots, though.

 In this article, learn more about penile melanosis, including the causes, associated conditions, and treatment options.